ESE PreK classes offer educational services to children with special needs ages two through five years old, which may include:

 With our three sites, Achievement Academy has always tried to meet the large geographic area of Polk County.
 Families may elect to have their child attend any of our campuses, regardless of address.
-School bus transportation may not be available and parents may be responsible for transportation.
+Parents are responsible for transportation.

 Per the contract with Polk County schools, Achievement Academy does give “enrollment preference to eligible siblings of students enrolled in the school, to the child of any employee of the school, to the child of a member of the governing board of the school or to any other student authorized by Florida law.”
 Recent statute does provide for preferential treatment for controlled open enrollment to the following:

 1. Dependent children of active military personnel who move resulted from military orders.

 2. Children who have been relocated due to a foster care placement in a different school zone.